-The Museum has established an endowment fund that is perpetual in nature with the Arizona Community Foundation (ACF) and named the Museum as the beneficiary.
-The Museum granted variance power to ACF, which allows ACF to modify any condition or restriction on its distributions for any specified charitable purpose or to any specified organization if in the sole judgment of ACF's Board of Directors, such restriction or condition becomes unnecessary, incapable of fulfillment, or inconsistent with the charitable needs of the community.
-The fund is held and invested by ACF for the Museum's benefit and is reported at fair value in the statements of financial position, with distributions and changes in fair value recognized in the statements of activities.
+The Museum has established an endowment fund that is perpetual in nature with the Community Foundation of Southern Arizona (CFSA) and named the Museum as the beneficiary.
+The Museum granted variance power to CFSA, which allows CFSA to modify any condition or restriction on its distributions for any specified charitable purpose or to any specified organization if in the sole judgment of CFSA's Board of Directors, such restriction or condition becomes unnecessary, incapable of fulfillment, or inconsistent with the charitable needs of the community.
+The fund is held and invested by CFSA for the Museum's benefit and is reported at fair value in the statements of financial position, with distributions and changes in fair value recognized in the statements of activities.